 LONG LASTING heating briquettes

-Hot Shots Heating Briquettes (not to confused with our BBQ Fuel Briquettes) are a long lasting fuel for log burners and wood fires.
+Hot Shots Heating Briquettes (not to be confused with our BBQ Fuel Briquettes) are a long lasting fuel for log burners and wood fires.
 Recommended as a partner to wood, especially in slow combustion heaters.
 Briquettes are made from brown coal and compressed into high density briquettes.

-Hot Shots Heating Briquettes burn up to three times longer than wood and when used with wood in equal proportions the heat level is stabiliSed and extended over a much longer period.
+Hot Shots Heating Briquettes burn up to three times longer than wood and when used with wood in equal proportions the heat level is stabilised and extended over a much longer period.

 Pack Sizes: 10kg Economy Briq Pack.

 MORE ABOUT HEATING BRIQUETTES

 Briquettes form an important part of Hot Shot Fuels business, so its best we give you a backgrounder on what they are all about.